“In the whole of the Old Testament literature there is no chapter more tragic or full of solemn and searching warning than this.” (G. Campbell Morgan)

 a.
 Then David sent messengers, and took her: In this the man after God’s heart went against his own heart, following through on a lustful impulse.
 David ignored every warning and way of escape God set before him.
 In doing this, David took her – he “took” Bathsheba, someone who did not belong to him through the covenant of marriage.

 i.
 “In the expression he took her, and she came to him there is no intimation whatever that David brought Bathsheba into his palace through craft or violence, but rather that she came at his request without any hesitation, and offered no resistance to his desires.
 Consequently Bathsheba is not to be regarded as free from blame.”
 (Keil and Delitzsch)

 ii.
 “We hear nothing of her reluctance, and there is no evidence that she was taken by force.”
 (Clarke)

 b.
 He lay with her: David knew this was wrong, yet he did it.
 It’s hard to explain David’s thinking here because he wasn’t thinking.
 He acted on feeling and impulse instead of thinking.

 i.
-If David thought about all this, he would see the cost was so much greater than he wanted to consider at the time.
-If David only knew theat this illicit pursuit of pleasure would directly or indirectly result in:
+If David had thought about all this, he would have seen the cost was so much greater than he wanted to consider at the time.
+If David had only known that this illicit pursuit of pleasure would directly or indirectly result in:

 · An unwanted pregnancy.